Bai756/website-price-notifier/README.md

 ## Usage

-To use, edit the top of the main function.
+To customize, edit the top of the main function.
 Add your own urls and css-selectors, and change the ntfy_notifier url to your ntfy topic.
 Add as many `PriceScraper` instances as you want.

 Then run:

 ```bash
 python main.py
 ```

+To get the notifications, download ntfy app and subscribe to the https://ntfy.sh/games topic.